Educational Technology Specialist Career Guide

 Educational Technology Specialist Salary and Job Outlook

-The work that educational technology specialists do is similar to that of instructional coordinators, who make an average annual salary of $62,270.2 The job outlook for educational technology specialists is bright, with a job growth rate between 5% and 8% projected through 2024.2 ETS candidates can find career opportunities in elementary, middle, and secondary schools as well as in universities and in private and government organizations that offer classroom-based training.
+The work that educational technology specialists do is similar to that of instructional coordinators, who make an average annual salary of $64,450.1 The job outlook for instructional coordinators is bright, with a job growth rate of 6% projected through 2028, which is about the same as most jobs.2 ETS candidates can find career opportunities in elementary, middle, and secondary schools as well as in universities and in private and government organizations that offer classroom-based training.
 Licensed teachers are often ideal candidates and can advance their careers by completing an educational technology specialist program.

 EdTech Career Interviews